Sister Cities

 Anchorage – Chitose (Hokkaido), est. 1969

 In 1994, Sand Lake Elementary’s Japanese Immersion Program began a student exchange program with Chitose Elementary School.
-The Chitose-Anchorage Friendship Association in Japan has been a strong support of the exchange program.
+This evolved into a program spanning the entirety of K-12 involving Meers Middle School and Dimond High School as well.
+The Chitose City International and Friendship Association in Japan has long supported the exchange program along with the Anchorage Tomo No Kai.
 Students and chaperones from each school travel to their respective sister city in alternating years.

-Fairbanks formed a private, friendly sister city relationship with Monbetsu in 1987.
+Fairbanks North Star Borough formed a private, friendly sister city relationship with Monbetsu in 1987.
 The two cities participated in exchanges mainly focused on culture and agriculture.
-A formal sister city relationship between Fairbanks and Monbetsu was established on February 8th, 1991.
+A formal sister city relationship between Fairbanks North Star Borough and Monbetsu was established on February 8th, 1991.

 Homer – Teshio (Hokkaido), est. 1984